-NOTE: Check to see if your board is labeled as an ROHS board or not.
+Identify if it is labeled as an ROHS board or not.

 First, install jumper wires on the underside of the board.
 Follow the pictures below.

 Note: Some builders prefer to install jumpers on the 'Top Side', to do that, just use the large, colour layout diagram provided and make the connections above board.